FEMA Fire Management Assistance Declaration – Washington West White Swan Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Wyoming to supplement state, tribal and local recovery efforts in the areas affected by flooding on June 15, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Kentucky to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, landslides, and mudslides from May 21-27, 2024.
+The following counties have been approved for assistance:

 Public Assistance: